Flavored Hathor/SUTIL Body Glide lube review: coconut, mint, vanilla, cherry

 Okay, but what the hell does that all mean?

-While the research isn’t black-and-white, the main thing you need to know is that plant-based propanediol tends to be more eco-friendly and vagina-friendly than the other two common humectants.
+While the research isn't black-and-white, the main thing you need to know is that plant-based propanediol tends to be more eco-friendly than the other two common humectants.
 As well, the propanediol reduces the bitterness of the other flavor carriers.
+It does, however, still tend to be hyperosmotic to the vaginal epithelial tissues.
+If your vagina is sensitive, consider using these for the external bits only.

 Environmentally sustainable sourcing

-For one, glycerin and propylene glycol are often derived from petroleum, though there are companies that use plant-based sources.
-The propanediol that Hathor/SUTIL uses is derived from fermented corn sugar, then purified and refined so that there’s no sugar left.
+For one, glycerin and propylene glycol are often derived from petroleum or animal fat, though there are companies that use plant-based sources and do a better job of refining.
+The propanediol that Hathor/SUTIL uses is derived from fermented corn sugar, then purified and refined so that there's no sugar left.
 The whole process is environmentally sustainable.

 Note: In this context, we’re talking about 1,3-propanediol.
 If you want to get technical, then sure, propylene glycol is 1,2-propanediol.
 They both have the same number of carbon, hydrogen, and oxygen atoms, but the molecules’ shapes are different, giving them different properties.